Mechanical & Materials Engineering

 This course begins with elements axiomatic design, the theory and practice.
 Design applications are considered primarily, although not exclusively, for the design of manufacturing processes and tools.
 Axiomatic design is based on the premise that there are common aspects to all good designs.
 These commons aspects, stated in the independence and information axioms, facilitate the teaching and practice of engineering design as a scientific discipline.
 Analysis of processes and products is considered from the perspective of supporting product and process design.
 Fundamental methods of engineering analysis of manufacturing processes with broad applicability are developed.
 Attention is given to examples from one or more of the following: machining (traditional, nontraditional and grinding), additive manufacturing, and to the production of surface topographies.
 The ability to generalize from detailed examples is emphasized in order to facilitate the students ability to development analyses and design methods with broader applicability.
 This course is offered live, in-class only, to be completed in one semester, for three credits.
 Credit cannot be given for this course and any of the similar, online versions of this material for 2 credits: MFE521, MTE521 and ME521.

 ME 5431.
-Computer Aided Manufacturing
+Computer Integrated Manufacturing

 ME 5441.
 Design for Manufacturability